Guide for Authors

 Types of Paper

-Contributions falling into the following categories will be considered for publication: original articles, review articles, short letters, modelling/theory and methods articles, rapid reports and special thematic issues.
+Contributions falling into the following categories will be considered for publication: original articles, review articles, data paper, short communications, correspondence, corrigendum, software articles, rapid reports, editorial, book review, news and special thematic issues.

 Please ensure that you select the appropriate article type from the list of options when making your submission.
 Authors contributing to special issues should ensure that they select the special issue article type from this list.